hackbg/ganesha/README.md

 # Ganesha

+Ganesha is a suite of tools for **literate programming** in JavaScript and TypeScript.

 Module loader for Node.JS (ESM and CommonJS) that extracts and runs code blocks from `.md`, `.ts.md`, `.js.md`, `.mjs.md`, `.cjs.md`, preserving line numbers and automatically transpiling TypeScript.